-Essential guidebook for anyone walking in Abruzzo.
-This wild region of Italy is home to the Abruzzo, Maiella, and Gran Sasso national parks and the Sirente-Velino regional park.
-30-day walks are described including an ascent of Como Grande, the highest point in Italy outside the Alps.
+Essential guidebook for walking in the Abruzzo, a wild region of Italy incorporating the Abruzzo, Maiella, and Gran Sasso national parks and the Sirente-Velino regional park.
+30 day-walks are described including an ascent of Como Grande, the highest point in Italy outside the Alps.
 The area is easily reached from the airport at Pescara.
-More...

 Abruzzo is wonderful walking country.
 It is one of the wildest and least populated regions of Italy, with 26 peaks over 2000m, and home to three national parks.
 There are fine routes throughout this largely protected area, between charming hilltop villages through forests and gorges and along high mountain ridges.

 This beautiful natural environment is maintained to a remarkable extent in the region’s three national parks - Abruzzo, Maiella, and Gran Sasso, the Sirente-Velino regional park and many smaller reserves.

 The 30-day walks in the guidebook are for people who want to experience the beauties, and perhaps challenges, of a quiet and remote part of Italy.

 The routes, which all have a grade for difficulty, vary from gentle strolls to serious expeditions in the mountains.
 About a third are easy going – a half day generally.
 Most however are long walks and mountain treks for those who enjoy a full day out.
 They visit ten of the region’s 16 highest summits, including the three highest points of the Apennines.